 You will need the following to make a tire plug repair:

 - Compressed air to refill the tire

-There are all kinds of tire plugging kits, but you want the most complete kit, which comes with the plugs, the install tool and the reamer tool.
+There are all kinds of tire plugging kits, but you want the most complete tire repair kit which comes with the plugs, the installation tool, and the reamer tool.
 Some flat tire repair kits just come with the plugs and installer, but the reamer tool is a necessary component to a good repair.
-Some kits also come with liquid cement.
-You can use it or not, but the cement helps make a permanent repair.
+Some tire plugging kits also come with liquid cement.
+You can use it or not, but the cement helps make a more permanent repair.